algosup/2023-2024-project-3-virtual-processor-team-3/documents/img/functional_specifications/functional_specifications.md

 ### 5.1 Preprocessor

 The preprocessor is a quick step where the C program will divide the assembly code into two main parts, the data section and the code section. \
 Whenever the preprocessor encounters a line starting with a dot followed by the keyword `data` or `code`.
 The preprocessor will break down the assembly and separate both sections.
-Meaning, everything in `.data` will be kept in memory but not executed as there are no instructions given in this section, except for data initialization.
+Meaning, everything in `.data` will be kept in memory but not executed as there are no instructions given in this section, except for data initialisation.

-Once the preprocessing process has gone through the data section and once the variables have been initialized, the preprocessing process will then go through the `.code` section.
+Once the preprocessing process has gone through the data section and once the variables have been initialised, the preprocessing process will then go through the `.code` section. \
 This is the part where all the code is, where instructions the user wants to pass to the processing unit are.
-As variables have previously been initialized and kept in memory, we can reuse them in the code section.
+As variables have previously been initialized and kept in memory, we can reuse them in the code section. \
 During the whole process, if the preprocessor encounters a comment `\\`, the preprocessing unit will remove whatever is after on the line.
-And will be then ignored during all the remaining processes.
+And will be then ignore during all the remaining processes.

 ```
 \\ This a comment